nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 By the end of this guide, you'll be able to:
 * Enable traces in your Node.js application
 * Interpret traces
-* Find memory leak source
+* Identify potential memory issues in your Node.js application

 There's probably a lot of stuff to learn about how the garbage collector works, but if you have to know one thing, it's that when GC is running, your code is not.